SAP-archive/teched2020-DT261/exercises/ex3/README.md

 1. Open the class PromotionController in your IDE and locate the method `calculatePromotion()`.

-2. Insert this lines of code as method implementation.
+2. Insert the following lines of code as method implementation.
 ```java
 		HttpDestination destination = DestinationAccessor.getDestination("PROMOPRICING").asHttp();
 		String tenantName = "techedtenant";